llvm/llvm-project/llvm/docs/TestSuiteGuide.md

    lit 20.0.0dev
    ```

-   An alternative is installing it as a Python package in a python virtual
+   An alternative is installing it as a Python package in a Python virtual
    environment:

    ```bash